-Every 2nd Tuesday on 96.3 FM DFC leads our community in a discussion of the current trends of alcohol and substance abuse among minors, while using positive incentives and encouraging information to bring hope to our people, empowering everyone to become a Certified Hope Dealer.
+Every 2nd Tuesday on 94.7 FM DFC leads our community in a discussion of the current trends of alcohol and substance abuse among minors, while using positive incentives and encouraging information to bring hope to our people, empowering everyone to become a Certified Hope Dealer.
+The show is also live Streamed on Facebook on WJAM 94.7 FM Selma and The Drug Free Communities of Dallas County Facebook page.
 The show is hosted by DFC Director, Jerria Martin.
 Special guests have included school board members, law enforcement officials, media executives, and a host of other community partners.

 DFC has a twelve sector membership responsible for the overseeing the implementation of the activities of the grant.
 This coalition is a community collaboration focusing on all areas of well-being for children, youth and families.
 The focus is to continue to collect data to assess the community’s greatest problems related to youth substance use.
 The coalition will continue to build it capacity to address these problems and through its 12-Month Action Plan will implement evidence-based strategies to reduce youth alcohol use and increase perception of risk relating to youth marijuana use.

 The program is comprised of a group of high school and middle school students and one faculty advisor.
 Schools select their Peer Helpers in different ways, some of which require an interview for admission into the program.
 Each program identifies the needs of its student body and organizes ways in which to make each campus better.
 Peer Helpers must be drug and alcohol free and have the desire to promote positive lifestyle decisions to their peers.
 Throughout the school year, Peer Helpers head campaigns against underage drinking, tobacco, bullying, etc. They promote leadership, involvement, and kindness to other students.
 They also mentor fellow students who seek their assistance with personal issues.